initialcapacity/freshcloud/README.md

 ## A modern application platform.

+Fresh Cloud simplifies the creation of a modern application platform.
+The platform includes an image registry, continuous integration and delivery pipeline, and one or more application clusters all deployed on Kubernetes.
+Fresh Cloud includes a lightweight golang binary or command line interface that is packed with a default, yet highly customizable set of scripts for managing services and applications on Kubernetes.
+The current `freshctl` binary supports Google's Cloud Platform.

 The original Fresh Cloud article with step-by-step instructions in *bash* can be found here [freshcloud.com](https://www.freshcloud.com).

 ## Getting started

-Fresh Cloud includes a golang binary for managing services and applications on Kubernetes.
-The current `freshctl` binary supports Google's Cloud Platform.

 Download and install the
 [latest darwin-arm64 release](https://github.com/initialcapacity/freshcloud/releases/latest/download/freshctl-darwin-arm64)